-Released in 1947, Fun and Fancy Free is the 9th Film in the Disney Animated Canon.The movie is an Animated Anthology, consisting of two shorts that were originally planned to be full length movies in their own right, but due to situations at the time, had to be cut short and put together in this one movie.The two shorts are:
+Released in 1947, Fun and Fancy Free is the 9th Film in the Disney Animated Canon.The movie is a "package film", consisting of two shorts that were each originally planned to be full-length movies in their own right, but due to situations at the time, had to be cut short and put together in this one movie.The two shorts are:

 Bongo: The story of a circus bear who escapes into the forest.

 The shorts are tied together with a framing story starring Jiminy Cricket from Pinocchio, who sets up a record player that plays the first story, and then attends a birthday party where the second story is told by Edgar Bergen and his puppets Charlie McCarthy and Mortimer Snerd.Unlike most other Disney animated features from before the age of home video, this was never given a theatrical re-release.
 Sometimes, however, the individual segments were each tacked onto another Disney release and/or aired on television, usually as part of episodes of the Disney anthology series.
 Mickey and the Beanstalk is by far the more well known of the two shorts, and can often by found in other DVD collections by itself.